goatsofnaxos/Delphi/README.md

     ```
     python -m pip install -e .
     ```
+ 6. From the terminal run `pip install -r requirements.txt`
- 6. In VS Code open an analysis notebook (.ipynb) and click "Select kernel" > Python Environments
+ 7. In VS Code open an analysis notebook (.ipynb) and click "Select kernel" > Python Environments
    * Select .conda local environment
- 7. Analysis notebooks should now be able to run
+ 8. Analysis notebooks should now be able to run